Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Age.
 Be at least 18 years of age.

 - Residency.
-You need to be a NZ citizen or permanent resident.
-Other visa holders who normally live in New Zealand are also eligible.
+You need to be an NZ citizen or permanent resident.
+Other visa holders who usually live in New Zealand are also eligible.

 - Deposit.
-Have a minimum deposit of 5% of the value of the home you wish to take the loan out for.
+Have a minimum deposit of 5% of the home’s value for which you wish to take out the loan.

 - Be a first home buyer.
-Be purchasing a home for the first time, or alternatively, be a previous homeowner that is wanting to buy a new home but is in a similar financial position to a first home buyer.
+Be purchasing a home for the first time, or be a previous homeowner who wants to buy a house but is in a similar financial position to a first home buyer.

 - Income.
-If you are a single person, your income can not be any more than $85,000 per year.
-For couples and groups of people, your combined income must not be more than $130,000.
+If you are a single person, your income cannot be more than $95,000 per year.
+For couples and groups of people, your combined income must not be more than $150,000.

 - Price cap.
 The home you want to buy must have a price that is less than the regional house price cap.
-Price caps sit between $400,000 and $650,000 depending on what part of the country you are in and whether it is an existing or new home.
-Your maximum loan amount will be the house price cap minus your deposit.
+Price caps sit between $400,000 and $700,000 depending on what part of the country you live in and whether it is an existing or new home.
+Your maximum loan amount is the house price cap minus your deposit.

 - Living situation.
-You can not own any other home and you will need to live in the home that you are buying rather than use it as an investment property.
+You cannot own any other home, and you need to live in the house that you are buying rather than use it as an investment property.

 - Your credit history.
-Do you have a good history of making repayments to credit cards or loans and have you managed your accounts sufficiently in the past?
+Do you have a good record of making repayments to credit cards or personal loans, and have you managed your accounts sufficiently in the past?
 You can check your credit history by requesting a free copy of your credit report.

 - Financial situation.
 How much do you earn, what debts do you owe and do you have any assets?

 - Repayment ability.
-Once your weekly, fortnightly or monthly commitments are paid, do you have the ability to pay back the loan without leaving you in financial difficulty?
+Once you pay your weekly, fortnightly or monthly commitments, can you repay the loan without it leaving you in financial difficulty?

 Having a 5% deposit is a minimum requirement for taking out a First Home Loan.
-If you want to buy a house that is $400,000 you will need $20,000, and for a home that is $600,000 you will need $30,000.
+For example, if you want to buy a $400,000 house, you need $20,000, and for a home that is $600,000, you need $30,000.
 It may take you a few years to save for a deposit, but you can also ask family members to help you out.

-Alternatively, if you have been contributing to Kiwisaver for at least three years, you may be able to get the First Home Grant which can be up to $20,000 for couples who are purchasing a brand new home.
-You may also be eligible for the First-home Withdrawal, which allows you to use your Kiwisaver contributions for your deposit as long as you leave $1,000 in your account.
+Alternatively, if you have been contributing to KiwiSaver for at least three years, you may be able to get the First Home Grant which may be up to $20,000 for couples or joint purchasers who are buying a brand new home.
+You may also be eligible for the KiwiSaver First Home Withdrawal, which allows you to use your KiwiSaver contributions for your deposit as long as you leave $1,000 in your account.